abhishek944/CFContestSpider/README.md

 5) python - pdfkit

-Steps :
+### Steps :

 1) Copy 'main.py' file to your codeforces folder

 2) Run the spider by command ->  scrapy runspider main.py

-3) Then this prompts for contest link -> Eg: http://codeforces.com/contest/772
+3) Then this prompts for contest link ->  (Copy contest link and paste) Eg: http://codeforces.com/contest/772

 4) Make sure that given link is valid .